developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 date: 2024-04-06
 title: "GitOps Demystified: Introduction to FluxCD for Kubernetes"
 description: Explore the fundamentals of GitOps with FluxCD in our beginner-friendly guide.
 Learn how to automate Kubernetes deployments and enhance your delivery pipeline.
+subtitle: Automate your Kubernetes deployments with GitOps and FluxCD
 icon: fontawesome/solid/arrows-rotate
 draft: false
 status: new